Truinto/Truinto-Stacklands/README.md

 Stacks n Capacity (AutoStack)
 -----------
 QoL for stacking and chests.
+Check the settings!

 - set coins, resources, and hotpot to 10000 units
 - items in resource chests don't count against card limit
+- resource chests allow more card types
 - press shift to drag resouces right out of chests!
 - press X to send target item to chests/stacks
 - selling cards with backspace sends the coins to chests